persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-27-python-fastapi-auth-dl-two.md

 Python FastAPI with JWT Auth serving a PyTorch-trained MLP model exported to ONNX serving Predicting House Prices (v5) - hosted at Vercel Cloud using Serverless Functions

+This version is like v4 but the model is trained by Pytorch instead for using Linear Regression

 <p><a href="https://fastapi-jwt-auth-dl-two.vercel.app/docs" target="_blank" title="FastAPI serving JWT Auth and DL using ONNX">Try the demo by OpenAPI...</a></p>

 A Starter FastAPI + JWT Auth + Deep Learning + ONNX + House Price Predicting + OpenAPI / Swagger - secured by HTTPS